valaxyjs/valaxy-addon-git-log/README.md

 ## Configuration / Options

-In your project (wether theme or addon)
+In your project (wether theme or addon), you can write this in `valaxy.config.ts`.

 ```ts
 export default defineValaxyConfig<ThemeConfig>({